House | 3 bedrooms | sleeps 6

-With the Tweed on your doorstep Garden House is an ideal base for fishing parties.
-The estate’s own beat which is available to guests at additional cost (subject to availability) extends to about 1.4 miles of single bank fishing.
+With the Tweed on your doorstep the property is an ideal base for fishing parties.
+The estate's own beat which is available to guests at additional cost (subject to availability) extends to about 1.4 miles of single bank fishing.
 Milne Graden is primarily a salmon beat but has good runs of grilse and sea trout through the summer months.
 Other prime beats nearby include Tillmouth, Lennel, Ladykirk and The Lees.
-With local trout fishing permits costing just £10 a day it is well worth a try to catch your own supper.
+With local trout fishing permits costing just £10 a day it is well worth a try to catch your own supper!
 A trout rod and tackle are available on request.

 Availability Your dates are available

 Guest reviews no reviews

 Help other travellers decide where to stay

 This holiday home hasn’t got any reviews yet.
 The average rating on Holiday Lettings is four out of five.
 This place could be newly added or perhaps it’s a well kept secret.
 Either way, it’s time to reveal all.

 Emma Crabtree (Property Manager Crabtree & Crabtree Lettings Ltd)